aayushdalal/Fanite/README.md

 ### Why `all-MiniLM-L6-v2` instead of a larger embedding model

 MiniLM-L6 is a 6-layer distilled model producing 384-dimensional embeddings — small by modern standards next to models like `all-mpnet-base-v2` (768-dim, 12 layers) or larger E5/BGE embedding models.
 The choice trades a small amount of retrieval accuracy for a large win on two axes that matter more at this project's scale: **encoding throughput** (embedding 50,000 papers is a batch job that has to actually finish) and **memory footprint** (a `(50000, 384)` float32 matrix is ~73MB; the same corpus at 768-dim would be ~146MB, and every FAISS comparison at query time gets correspondingly more expensive).
-For a single-machine, single-GPU project where the corpus is titles and abstracts rather than full papers, MiniLM's accuracy is very rarely the bottleneck — retrieval quality issues observed during testing (see [AI Agent Workflow](#-ai-agent-workflow) and [Future Improvements](#-future-improvements)) trace back to corpus coverage of a topic, not embedding model capacity.
+For a single-machine, single-GPU project where the corpus is titles and abstracts rather than full papers, MiniLM's accuracy is very rarely the bottleneck — retrieval quality issues observed during testing

 > **Trade-off:** a larger model would likely improve recall on subtle or highly technical queries.
 It was deliberately not the first lever pulled — cross-encoder reranking (see [Future Improvements](#-future-improvements)) recovers more retrieval quality per unit of added latency than swapping the base embedding model does, since it only has to run on the top-k candidates, not the full 50,000-document corpus.